apfeiffer85/aws-overlord/README.md

 - three bits are reserved for a maximum of 8 availability zones
 - only public and shared subnets of the same team are allowed to access private subnets
 - only private subnets of the same team and the internet are allowed to access the public subnet
-- TODO how can we restrict the communication between public and shared across the company?

 #### Tasks